 I had the guilts all weekend.
 And when that happens I find it hard to climb out of the funk it puts me in.
-I’d been out and about on Saturday when I became really overwhelmed – for no good reason… and when I thought about it, I think the guilt lurking in the back of my mind had taken over everything.
+I’d been out and about on Saturday when I became really overwhelmed – for no good reason… and when I thought about it, I think the guilt and self-loathing lurking in the back of my mind had taken over everything.

 It all started on Thursday night.
 I got home from work seriously tired and skipped exercise (thereby making it my rest day instead of Friday) and after a lie in the bath decided against cooking the fish I had out defrosting, instead deciding I would just make some popcorn for dinner.
 I’d had a really low calorie day, so frittering away about 400 calories on air-popped popcorn, butter and flavouring felt entirely doable.
 By the time I was happily ensconced in my PJs and back downstairs I was feeling a bit peppier and looking forward to the lazy, easy dinner….
 Only to discover I had no popping corn.
 Shit!!!
 My grocery shopping is severely out of whack at the moment as, on this weight loss program I don’t make the constant trips to the grocery store that I once did.

 I sulked for another half an hour, before deciding I should just defrost the bloody fish and cook that as planned.
 Which I did, and – even with 300 grams of potatoes – kept under my daily 1200 calorie limit.